Quasiperiodic functions theory and the superlattice potentials for a two-dimensional electron gas

-We will not, however, consider this part in details since we will need only the anisotropy of the tensor $\sigma^{ik}$ in the "geometric limit".
+We will not, however, consider this part in detail since we will need only the anisotropy of the tensor $\sigma^{ik}$ in the ``geometric limit''.

 The condition $\tau/\tau_{0} \gg 1$ is much stronger then $\omega_{B} \tau \gg 1$ in the situation described above just according to the definition of the slow drift of the cyclotron orbits.
 We can keep then just this condition in our further considerations and assume that the main part of conductivity is given by $\Delta \sigma^{ik}(B)$ in this limit.
-Easy to see also that the magnetic field $B$ should not be "very strong" in this case.
+Easy to see also that the magnetic field $B$ should not be ``very strong'' in this case.

 According to the remarks above we can write now the main part of the conductivity tensor $\sigma^{ik}(B)$ in the limit $\tau \rightarrow \infty$ for the case of topologically regular open orbits.
 Let us take the $x$ axis along the mean direction of open orbits and take the $y$-axis orthogonal to $x$.
 The asymptotic form of $\sigma^{ik}$, $i, k = 1, 2$ can then be written as: